stopachka/pg-essays/book/gen/html_cache/197_donatetransformed.md

 \[1\] Unfortunately restricted donations tend to generate more publicity than unrestricted ones.
 "X donates money to build a school in Africa" is not only more interesting than "X donates money to Y nonprofit to spend as Y chooses," but also focuses more attention on X.

+**Thanks** to Chase Adam, Ingrid Bassett, Trevor Blackwell, and Edith Elliot for reading drafts of this.